Transforming communities

-Building operational models forms the backbone of work that needs to undertaken if we are to adapt to, and mitigate the impact of the ecological crisis that we are in the midst of.
-The first principles of these models builds from the question of the effectiveness and agility of the current systems and focuses specifically upon the operations of these systems within a county town in the South East of England, Lewes, East Sussex.
+Building operational models forms the backbone of work that needs to be undertaken if we are to adapt to, and mitigate the impact of the ecological crisis that we are in the midst of.
+The first principles of these models builds from the question of the effectiveness and agility of the current systems and focuses specifically upon the operations and applications of these systems and the limitations they offer for community regeneration.

 Setting the background:

 The average house price in Lewes is currently around £472,000 (Rightmove) and with median UK salaries at just under £26,000 (ONS) that puts the average house price at just over 18 times the average UK salary.
-I have been a resident of Lewes since 2009, having grown up in the local area, but I have only one of my school friends that has been able to stay in the town.
-Everyone else I grew up with has been prices out of the town and now live in the surrounding villages and towns.
+Anyone that has grown up in the local area would be considered lucky to be able to stay in the town, but most are priced out and live in the surrounding villages and towns.
 The concern is one of a disparate community, gentrified, aging or second home owners.

-The housing sector is not atypical but part of a systemic wicked problem that we find ourselves in.
-Each system, company, service, organisation, collective and, indeed most cooperatives, councils and authorities all play into the anthropocentric design of capitalism.
-Breaking away from this is not an easy undertaking but, it is, as has been so neatly demonstrated through its own success, an imperative.
+The housing sector is not atypical, it is part of a systemic wicked problem that we find ourselves in.
+Each system, company, service, organisation, collective, cooperative, councils and authorities all play into the anthropocentric design of the current economic model.
+Breaking away from this is not an easy undertaking but it is something, as has been so neatly demonstrated through its own success, and the destruction of our entire biosphere, that we must urgently work towards.

-Before we embark upon the new paradigm I would like to explore further the previous statement that all instruments are designed to support the destruction of our natural resources, as this is the main tenant of capitalism; capital output must exceed both labour natural resource input.
+Before we embark upon the new paradigm it would be useful to explore further the previous statement that all instruments are designed to support the destruction of our natural resources, as this is the main tenant our capitalist economy; capital output must exceed both labour and natural resource input.

-So, one now questions what happens to that money once it has been transferred to the individual?
-In most cases it is spent on goods and services required (basic needs), once they have been met, entertainment and luxury items (leisure needs) and, if they are all met, money either accumulates within a bank account, of which the bank can make further profit from or it becomes invested into a project or venture that will provide a return on investment.
+One might now question what happens to that money once it has been transferred in a transaction?
+In most cases it is spent on goods and services required (basic needs), once they have been met, entertainment and luxury items (leisure needs) and, if they are all met, money is then used to accumulate more money.
+It can be invested or saved within a bank, of which the bank can make further profit when it becomes invested into a project or venture that will provide a return on investment.
+It is this final flow of money that forms the basis of one of the most destructive forces humankind has even seen, capitalism.

-Philosophy of Ecological & Spiritual Education (PEASE)The basis of the imperative to realign humanity with the ecosystem that we are entwined.
+Philosophy of Ecological, Cultural, Spiritual & Indigenous Education, should now form the basis of our scope to realign humanity with the ecosystem that we are entwined.
 (Why)

-Environmental Sustainable Consultancy (ESCape) The support service for these organisaitons and individuals to enable their positive change.
-This informs all operational service.
+It is also imperative that we enable support services for these organisaitons and individuals to enable their positive change.
+This will inform all future operational services.
 (How)

 Enacting the United Nations Sustainable Development goals is a focus for us all to be working towards.
 Eroding or undermining these principles through current operational activities and waiting for the target deadline to arrive with some hope that overnight action might occur as the clock strikes the turn of day is both immoral and unethical.